tatiana-perry/sdk-draft/checkoutsdk.md

 This will be used in the Shipping component to populate the fields available for the customers shipping name and address.

-(Need to see if the functions for subdivisions will be avail in file release)

 [Add Image here of Shipping console]